Completeness Relation in Renormalized Quantum Systems: Abstract

 \section{Abstract}

-In this work, we show that the completeness relation for the eigenvectors, which is an essential assumption of quantum mechanics, remains true if the initial Hamiltonian, having a discrete spectrum, is modified by a delta potential (to be made precise by a renormalization scheme) supported at a point in two and three-dimensional compact manifolds or Euclidean spaces.
+In this work, we show that the completeness relation for the eigenvectors, which is an essential assumption of quantum mechanics, remains true if the Hamiltonian, having a discrete spectrum, is modified by a delta potential (to be made precise by a renormalization scheme) supported at a point in two and three-dimensional compact manifolds or Euclidean spaces.
 The formulation can be easily extended to $N$ center case, and the case where delta interaction is supported on curves in the plane or space.
+We finally give an interesting application for sudden perturbation of the support of the delta potential.

 Keywords: Completeness relation, Dirac $\delta$ interactions, point interactions, Green's function, renormalization, Schr\"{o}dinger operators, resolvent, compact manifolds.